JD-Howard/FailFast/README.md

 # FailFast
 A NetStandard developer library for wrapping defensive code into something that can either be inspected, logged or ignored depending on your need/environment.
 A great deal of thought went into avoiding development side effects being pushed to production.
-In most cases, the presence of FailFast invocations should be safe for production.

 ### v2.0.0 Important Note
 FailFast was converted to a single CS file output release because the `[DebuggerHidden]` flag was not being respected by a compiled Try/Catch.
 There was a clunky workaround of consumers providing their own Try/Catch delegate, but a mandatory configuration element was not acceptable constraint.

+### v2.0.1 Note
+FailFast now supports user-configurable exception storage sizing while retaining production safety.
+ExceptionDb defaults to 100 entries but can be resized exactly once during startup (see Configuration).

 ### What does FailFast Solve?
 Make defensive code more succinct and prevent accessible `Debugger.Break()` calls being left in production code.
 If using `Debugger.Break()` is such a problem, then why not just use IDE breakpoint conditions?
-Yes, those work too, but breakpoints conditions are a compounding extreme drag on the debugger.
+Yes, those work too, but breakpoints conditions are an extreme compounding drag on the debugger.
 Even minimal breakpoint condition usage will be a **minimum** of 2x slower!
 So, some good defensive coding with a `Debugger.Break()` often winds up getting used somewhere.
 Instead of fighting it, FailFast seeks to manage the problem, create logging opportunities and potentially lower the verbosity of defensive code in the process.

 ### Compatibility
 FailFast will never have any non-core dependencies, is built to support NetStandard 2.0 and should generally work fine with all semi-modern Core/Framework projects.
 FailFast is **NOT** intended to be used as a dependency of other libraries.
 It should always be included in the project that is using it.
-Also highly recommend the FailFast class namespace is updated to match your root project namespace.
+Also **highly recommend** the FailFast class namespace is updated to match your root project namespace.
+This will isolate static FailFast instances from internal shared libraries that also use FailFast with `InternalsVisibleTo` declarations.

 Note that the `[NotNullWhen]` attribute used by FailFast Null() & NotNull() methods does not exist in legacy Frameworks.
 There is a compatibility shim for NetStandard2.0 (Framework) projects and Newer/Advanced IDEs like VS2022 & Rider both seem to use the shim appropriately.
-Directives put it out of scope automatically, but if your project has its own shim for this attribute, then delete it from the bottom of the `FailFast.cs` file.
+Directives put it out of scope automatically, but if your project already has its own shim for this attribute, then delete it from the bottom of the `FailFast.cs` file.

 ```C#
 if (FailFast.When.Null(SomeObj))